NTDLS/NTDLS.DelegateThreadPooling/README.md

 📦 Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.DelegateThreadPool

-Active thread pool where work items can be queued as delegate functions.
-Allows you to easily enqueue infinite FIFO worker items and wait on collections of those items to complete.
+High performance active thread pool where work items can be queued as delegate functions.
+Allows you to easily enqueue infinite FIFO worker items or enforce queue size, wait on collections of those items to complete, and total control over the pool size.
+Also allows for multiple pools, so that different workloads do not interfere with one another.

 ```cs
 private static readonly DelegateThreadPool _delegateThreadPool = new(10);